liangdrew/wattpoll/README.md

 {
     "question": "Who is the coolest?",
     "totalVotes": 1000,
+    "userVote": 1,                     //if user is logged in and has voted, id of their voted choice is returned
+                                       //otherwise, 0 is returned
-    "userVote": 1,                     //only returned when username is passed in "created": "2017-04-27T17:00:35Z",
+    "created": "2017-04-27T17:00:35Z",
-    "choices": [
+    "choices": [                        //array with 2-4 elements
         {
             "id": 1,
             "choice": "a",